 If you're shopping for life insurance now, there's a good chance an accelerated death benefits rider will be automatically included in your policy for no additional cost, meaning there's no downside.
 If your insurer charges extra for the rider, consider if developing a terminal illness would result in financial stress for you or your loved ones.
 Depending on the cost, adding the accelerated death benefit rider may be worth the peace of mind that you'd have access to additional funds if you needed them.

 You should also compare your insurer's accelerated death benefits rider with their long-term care rider and chronic illness rider.
 If you're concerned about developing a certain serious health issue, make sure you choose the rider that includes that condition, and that you can afford any increase in premium.

 How to get life insurance through Progressive

-Get a life insurance quote online in as little as 60 seconds.
-You'll answer some questions and then choose your payment amount, term length, and other policy details.
-You can also call 1-866-912-2477 to speak with a licensed representative who can help you find the right policy for you.
+Get a life insurance quote online in just minutes.
+You'll answer some questions and then choose your coverage amount, term length, and other policy details.
+You can also call 1-866-912-2477 to speak with a licensed representative from Progressive Life by eFinancial who can help you find the right policy for you.